tanveery/recaptcha-net/README.md

 }
 ```

-Instead of calling the Verify() method, you can call the VerifyTaskAsync() method to verify the user's response asynchronously which at the same time can be used along with the new await keyword:
+Instead of calling the <strong>Verify()</strong> method, you can call the <strong>VerifyTaskAsync()</strong> method to verify the user's response asynchronously which at the same time can be used along with the new await keyword:

 ```
 if (String.IsNullOrEmpty(Recaptcha1.Response))